 - Interior and tech > Flawed packaging is derived from its homologation nature, but key touchpoints have been extremely well thought out

 - Design > It’s butch, hardy, aggressive and desirable, all despite having a Yaris badge attached to its rump

 Prices, specs and rivals

-The GR Yaris is available in three flavours: base (£30,020), Convenience Pack (£32,200) and Circuit Pack (£33,520).
+Toyota has temporarily halted UK orders for new GR Yaris models, but when it was on sale was available in three flavours: base (£30,020), Convenience Pack (£32,200) and Circuit Pack (£33,520).
 Mechanically, the first two are identical, with the Convenience Pack car building on the interior specification with integrated satnav, a larger JBL stereo, head-up display and parking sensors.
 Circuit Pack cars don’t share these interior upgrades, instead bringing those key changes under the skin that make best use of the GR’s sweet little chassis.
 These include larger brakes, forged Enkei wheels with Michelin PS 4 rubber (Dunlops are standard), a stiffer suspension tune and a locking differential on both axles.

 Direct rivals are varied, with no hot hatchback matching the GR in size, performance and price point.
-The current king of the supermini hot hatchback is the Ford Fiesta ST, which even in ST-3 guise is still cheaper (£24,580) but down on power and front-wheel drive only.
-The more expensive Edition model (£28,770) is worth the extra cash on account of its vastly improved coilovers and lighter flow-formed wheels, and also feels just that bit more special with bespoke paintwork.
-The new £24,995 Hyundai i20 N is also a key rival from below.
+The current king of the supermini hot hatchback is the Ford Fiesta ST, which in its sole ST-3 guise is still cheaper (£27,320) but down on power and front-wheel drive only.
+The £25,250 Hyundai i20 N is also a key rival from below.
 It’s brilliantly involving and feels more substantial on account of its extra kit and N’s typical driver-mode mellay.

-At the other end of the size spectrum is the Honda Civic Type R, which is comparable to the Toyota on price but a very different – if equally impressive – car in character.
+At the other end of the size spectrum is the new Honda Civic Type R, which is now far more expensive at £46.995, but still comparable to the Toyota on the basis of its stunning capability.